Home Security System Cost Comparison Calculator

 The professional total is:

 The difference is $1,530, meaning the professional system costs $1,530 more than the DIY system over three years.
-That does not automatically mean the professional option is a bad choice.
-It may include monitored dispatch, warranty support, and less setup effort.
-But the example shows how quickly monthly fees can dominate the long-term cost.
+That does not automatically make the professional option a poor choice.
+It may include monitored response, setup help, and a more hands-off installation process.
+The example simply shows how a recurring fee can dominate the total once the comparison period gets long enough.

 Option Upfront ($) Monthly ($) Total 36-Month Cost ($)